MADHUSANKAR541/connect-ed/JOB_BOARD_README.md

-# Job Board Module - CampusConnect
+# Job Board Module - ConnectED

+## Overview

-A comprehensive referral-based job board system that connects students with alumni for job opportunities and referrals.
+The Job Board module is a comprehensive referral-based job posting system designed specifically for ConnectED, enabling alumni to post job opportunities and students to request referrals seamlessly.

 ## 🎯 Features